onyiny-ang/4F90-kubernetes/docs/circumstances.md

-Ideally, Kubernetes will already be running and someone with expertise will be managing the system so researchers can focus on developing and containerizing algorithms, and workflows--which has its own learning curve.
+Ideally, Kubernetes will already be running and someone with expertise will be managing the system so researchers can focus on developing and containerizing algorithms, and workflows--which has its own learning curve, but is much more beneficial to invest time in learning.